GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 = 1.0.12 =
 * Recipes: Replace `mysite.com` with the site domain
+* Added recipe: Automatically sending newsletter subscribers from InstaWP to Mailchimp

 = 1.0.11 =
 * The `operationName` param can be obtained from the URL even when doing `POST`